C2SM/c2sm.github.io/tools/icontools.md

 ### Interpolate BC from IFS

-This manual refers to the workflow MeteoSwiss is currently using to run LAM simulations.
+This manual refers to the workflow MeteoSwiss currently uses to run LAM simulations.

 * Add fields `FI` and `z` from IFS analysis to LBC prior to the interpolation using `cdo` (GRIB only).
 To use the `cdo` command, make sure the module is loaded: `module load daint-gpu CDO`.